 Note that dog bites are one of the most commonly reported animal bite injuries in the US, so you want to make your insurance company covers dog bites and other damages your German Shepherd might cause.

 Now you have found a nice pet-friendly apartment that is willing to accept your German Shepherd, but your job is not done yet.
 Your last step before signing up the lease is to check the area around the apartment, your neighbors, and their pets.

 Are there dog-friendly amenities such as dog waste trash can, dog parks, dog daycares, pet centers, vet services, dog-friendly restaurants, and shopping malls?
 Some pet-friendly apartments even go as far as providing tenants with pet grooming, training, and fun events.

-Events such as evening pet socialization at the clubhouse or dog park not only can make your dog feel welcomed but also can help strike up a conversation with your neighbors.
+Events such as evening pet socialization at the clubhouse or dog park not only will make your dog feel welcomed but will also help you strike up a conversation with your neighbors.

 The 1983 New York Law

 The 1983 New York Law states that you and your dog are legally protected if your landlord knows both of you have been living in the apartment for three months or more, and no lawsuits have been filled in that time.

 When a lease doesn’t contain any pet policy, it defaults to local law, and your landlord cannot ask you to leave if you don’t want.